© Volker Hartmann/Phänomania Erfahrungsfeld

 High above Baldeneysee , in the Stadtwald district, you can see the ruins of Isenburg , which date from the Middle Ages, jutting out of the landscape on a rocky protrusion.
 750 years ago, this was the largest and most important fortification in the region.
 A historic experience trail provides information about the history and the life of the castle and its residents.

 In the south-eastern part of the city, in the district of Burgaltendorf, you can find the romantic ruins of Burg Altendorf , which was built in the second half of the 12th century.
 In the summer months, you can visit the outer bailey and inner bailey and their walls, which are well-preserved, on Saturdays and Sundays from 3 pm to 5 pm.
 Tours are also possible.
-If you fancy something else to do afterwards, you could stop off in Kettwig at Schloss Hugenpoet (hotel with the Michelin-starred Restaurant Laurushaus), Schloss Oefte (golf course) and Schloss Landsberg (Thyssen Krupp meeting and seminar location).
+If you fancy a second helping afterwards, you’ll need to head to Hugenpoet Castle in Kettwig (a 5-star superior castle hotel with the gourmet restaurant ‘1831’), Schloss Oefte (golf course) and Schloss Landsberg (Thyssen Krupp meeting and seminar location).

 DAY 7